Housing need is identified and analysed by the NIHE. It is split between General Needs and Supported Housing schemes.

 - For more information on Site Registration

-- Read more on elderly housing provision in the Specific Elderly Housing Design Standards
+- Read more on elderly housing provision in the Specific housing for older people design standards

 Associations must give due consideration to such fundamental design issues at this stage in the scheme development.

 The NIHE (AP) will then decide, considering all the relevant factors whether it can support the need for the proposal and proposed development timetable and will write to the Association accordingly.
 A copy of the Association’s letter to the NIHE (AP) must be retained on the Association’s file and the positive reply giving full support must accompany the application for Project Approval to NIHE (DPG).
 The scheme type and housing mix must correlate on both letters.

 It is the responsibility of NIHE (DPG)/ (AP) to decide whether there is a need for the proposal within the proposed development timetable.
 If a scheme is not supported by the NIHE (AP), it will not be accepted for inclusion in the SHDP

 Letters of formal support for housing need from the NIHE (AP) are only valid for 12 months up to the date of receipt of the application for Scheme Approval.
 A re-affirmation of housing need support will be required if the scheme submission for NIHE (DPG) approval is made more than 12 months after notification of the original decision.

 Read more in Scheme Approval.